Q&A

 Please provide an explanation of the project for the wider public.

-The venue for the information session was determined after confirming the availability and size of several venues in the vicinity of the project site.
+The venue for the information session was determined after confirming the availability and size of several venues in the vicinity of the official web site.
 Of the approximately 13,000 households in the project area, a total of 381 people attended.

 For those who were unable to attend the information session, a video of the same content presented at the session is available on this project website.
 Please watch the video, and if you have any questions, feel free to use this question form.